 Did you know that Karachi’s first French restaurant initially opened up in the Alliance Française de Karachi?
 Florence de Villiers, who had came to Pakistan from France and settled in Karachi many years before, wanted to be able to treat her Karachi-based kids to good French crêpes, the kind that she had grown up eating and which she couldn’t find anywhere in the city.
 She approached the then-director of the Alliance, Bernard Frontrero, who encouraged her to open a little café inside the premises of the French cultural center.
 What emerged from that conversation was Café Flo at the Alliance Française de Karachi.

-Named after its founder Florence (pictured above), it began with a crêperie and slowly grew into a full-fledged French restaurant offering authentic delicacies like escargot, beef bourguignon and much more.
-Its charming ambiance felt like a piece of Paris in Karachi, with snippets of conversation in French, a terrific menu, green vines, and quirky art posters lining the watermelon walls.
+Named after its founder Florence (pictured above), it began with a crêperie and slowly grew into a full-fledged French restaurant offering a menu with escargot, beef bourguignon and more.
+Its charming ambiance felt like a piece of Paris in Karachi.
+French doors.
+Lots of plants.
+Posters on the watermelon pink walls.
+Here and there, you could catch a conversation in French.

 While Café Flo has since moved out to its own premises and continues to regale Karachiites with French cuisine, we at the Alliance Française are proud to have given it its first home and launching pad.